PrizmDoc® v14.2 Release - Updated

 3. Start PAS

-Assuming you have configured PAS to run on port 3000 and use ./config, ./logs, and ./data directories, you can start PAS like so:
+Assuming you have configured PAS to run on port 3000, specified your database connection correctly, and use the ./config, ./logs, and ./data directories, you can start PAS like so:

 Windows (PowerShell)